morningconsult/docker-credential-vault-login/README.md

 #### Secret Path

 The `auto_auth.method.config` field of the configuration file must contain the key `secret` whose value is the path to the secret where your Docker credentials are kept in your Vault server.
+You can specify just one secret or you can point different registries to different secrets.

+##### Single secret for all registries

-For example, if you keep your Docker credentials at `secret/application/docker`, you can set the secret either by executing by setting it in the configuration file.
+If you want the process to look for your Docker credentials at just one path in Vault, then the value of `secret` should just be a string representing the path to the secret.
+For example, if you keep your Docker credentials at `secret/application/docker`, you might construct your configuration file like this:

 ```hcl
 auto_auth {